-My main position is Assistant Dean (Research, Enterprise and International) within the School of Education and co-Director of the Interdisciplinary Research Unit on Crime, Policing and Social Justice within the University of the West of Scotland. (click here for further details).
+My main position is Professor of Criminology and Criminal Justice at the University of the West of Scotland, where I am also co-Director of the Interdisciplinary Research Unit on Crime, Policing and Social Justice. (click here for further details).

 Most of my research and development work is focused on exploring and examining gang culture, masculinity and violence, and the intervention programmes and initiatives in communities and prisons that are most effective in supporting gang disengagement and criminal desistance.
 I have a particular interest in the role of spirituality within the gang disengagement process, and in particular the impact of yoga and meditation programmes.
 In addition, I am also a policing scholar and have conducted research on problem-oriented, focused deterrence strategies in the USA and Scotland and explored the impact of stop and search through the lens of procedural justice.
 I have published books, book chapters and numerous articles in international, peer-reviewed journals on these collective issues.
 Most recently, as a Fulbright Scholar I conducted a major piece of ethnographic research exploring the perceived nature and impact of the ‘Ferguson Effect’ on serving law enforcement officers in a Southern American State in the USA.